-Men who enjoy art, ballet and other <a href="http://www.livescience.com/14283-culture-men-happy-healthy.html">cultural activities</a> feel happier and healthier, according to a May 2011 study published in the Journal of Epidemiology.
+Men who enjoy art, ballet and other cultural activities feel happier and healthier, according to a May 2011 study published in the Journal of Epidemiology.
 The result held even after researchers controlled for other happiness-influencing factors such as income.
 For men, physical activity, outdoor hobbies and volunteer work were also linked with happiness.
 The cheeriest women attended both church and sports events.
 Cause-and-effect isn't certain (maybe happier people take in more culture rather than the other way around), but the message is clear: It can't hurt to get out there.

 Pet owners are another group that tends toward greater happiness.
-A survey of pet-owners and non-pet-owners published in July 2011 online in the Journal of Personality and Social Psychology found that people who have dogs say their <a href="http://www.livescience.com/14983-cat-dog-mental-health.html">pets increase their self-esteem</a> as well as their feelings of belonging and meaning.
+A survey of pet-owners and non-pet-owners published in July 2011 online in the Journal of Personality and Social Psychology found that people who have dogs say their pets increase their self-esteem as well as their feelings of belonging and meaning.
 The research also found that pets had a similar ability as human friends to stave off feelings of rejection.
-In America, furry happiness boosters are all around: As of 2007, two-thirds of U.S. households <a href="http://www.livescience.com/7385-obsession-pets-time-high.html">had at least one pet</a>. </p>
+In America, furry happiness boosters are all around: As of 2007, two-thirds of U.S. households had at least one pet.

-The power of <a href="http://www.livescience.com/9824-5-happier.html">positive thinking</a> may really work, according to a 2010 paper reviewing 51 earlier studies on increasing happiness.
+The power of positive thinking may really work, according to a 2010 paper reviewing 51 earlier studies on increasing happiness.
 The researchers, who detailed their work in the Journal of Clinical Psychology, found that people who get into the habit of writing down three good things that have happened to them every week show a significant rise in happiness.
 The review also found that study participants who wrote letters of gratitude to others reported a happiness boost that lasted for weeks.
 And no need for postage.
 Participants didn't even have to send the letters to get the boost — though who knows, dropping that thank-you note in the mailbox might spread the joy around.

-<p>The same 2010 review found that giving back to others can pay happiness dividends.
-And a 2008 study published in the journal Science found that people who <a href="http://www.livescience.com/2376-key-happiness-give-money.html">give money away</a> rather than spending it on themselves get a happiness boost. </p><p> Not only that, but people who <a href="http://www.livescience.com/15978-volunteers-live-longer.html">volunteer for selfless reasons</a> live longer, according to a study published in August 2011 in the journal Health Psychology.
-Altruism is even linked to stronger relationships: A 2006 study found that the most altruistic people were also the most likely to have <a href="http://www.livescience.com/7015-altruistic-love-related-happier-marriages.html">happy marriages</a>. </p>
+Not only that, but people who volunteer for selfless reasons live longer, according to a study published in August 2011 in the journal Health Psychology.
+Altruism is even linked to stronger relationships: A 2006 study found that the most altruistic people were also the most likely to have happy marriages.

 Research published in June 2011 in the journal Personality and individual Differences found that extroverts owe their happiness advantage to their tendency to look back on the past with nostalgia.
 Savoring happy memories or putting bad ones in an optimistic light could help make life happier.

 This may seem like a no-brainer, but satisfaction between the sheets seems linked to happiness in daily life.
-Post-menopausal women with <a href="http://www.livescience.com/9718-women-sex-happiness-hand-hand.html">more satisfying sex lives</a> are also happier in general, according to a 2008 study published in the Journal of Sexual Medicine.
-Likewise, newlyweds with neurotic personalities find that their <a href="http://www.livescience.com/10321-sex-boosts-happiness-neurotic-newlyweds.html">anxieties are soothed</a> when their sex lives are better, according research published in 2010 in the journal Social Psychological and Personality Science. <a href="http://www.livescience.com/14911-men-cuddling-relationships-sex.html">Hugs and physical affection</a> boost happiness in men, as well.
+Post-menopausal women with more satisfying sex lives are also happier in general, according to a 2008 study published in the Journal of Sexual Medicine.
+Likewise, newlyweds with neurotic personalities find that their anxieties are soothed when their sex lives are better, according research published in 2010 in the journal Social Psychological and Personality Science.
+Hugs and physical affection boost happiness in men, as well.

-<p>Okay, you've got the animal shelter on speed-dial, and you're stocking up on stationary for thank-you notes.
-But be careful: A May 2011 study found that a hyperfocus on happiness could paradoxically make people less happy. </p><p> "Wanting to be happy can make you <a href="http://www.livescience.com/14229-happiness-factors.html">less happy</a>," study researcher Iris Mauss, an assistant professor in psychology at the University of Denver, told LiveScience.
-"If you explicitly and purposely focus on happiness, that appears to have a self-defeating quality." </p><p> The study, published in the journal Emotion, found that women who valued happiness more or focused on it more exclusively had trouble actually achieving it.
+The study, published in the journal Emotion, found that women who valued happiness more or focused on it more exclusively had trouble actually achieving it.
 Perhaps these people set their happiness standards too high, Mauss said.
-Or they may be focusing on personal happiness at the expense of things that really make people happy, like relationships with friends and family. </p><p> It's not that trying to be happy is a lost cause, Mauss said, it's just that you may want to pursue activities that make you happy, rather than happiness itself. </p>
+Or they may be focusing on personal happiness at the expense of things that really make people happy, like relationships with friends and family.